Combative Trump concedes Russia's role in election hacking

 The president-elect set some concrete policy markers Wednesday, though specifics continued to be in short supply on some of his major campaign promises.

 He promised that a replacement for Obama’s sweeping health care overhaul would be offered “essentially simultaneously” with a congressional vote to repeal the measure.
-The complexity of the policy changes makes quick passage of a new health care law virtually impossible, and Trump is yet to detail what he wants included.
 He said his team would send a plan to Congress after Rep. Tom Price, his pick to lead the Department of Health and Human Services, is confirmed.

 Turning to his plans to build a wall along the nation’s southern border, Trump vowed that Mexico would “reimburse” the cost of the project through an unspecified tax or payment.
 He said that while his administration would begin negotiating with Mexico after his Jan.
 20 inauguration, he did not want to delay the work until an agreement was reached, raising the prospect that U.S. taxpayers could ultimately bear the costs.

-Trump also moved to complete his Cabinet picks, announcing his intention to nominate David Shulkin to lead the Department of Veterans Affairs, elevating him from his current role as VA undersecretary.
-He suggested that Shulkin may work with major private hospitals to help address issues that have plagued veterans’ health care.

-Trump said he would move quickly to fill the Supreme Court vacancy left by the death of Justice Antonin Scalia.
-He said he had been interviewing candidates and seeking input from conservative groups and planned to name someone about two weeks after the inauguration.

-Associated Press writers Ken Thomas in Washington, Jonathan Lemire in New York and Christopher Sherman in Mexico City contributed to this report.
+Associated Press writers Ken Thomas in Washington and Jonathan Lemire in New York contributed to this report.

 Follow Julie Pace at http://twitter.com/jpaceDC